 I somehow lasted those three rocky years with the KCPD.
 I was fresh out of the John Jay College of Criminal Justice back then.
 Since the college is in New York City, I knew I was hot shit.
 I was already calculating how long it would take me to become Chief of Police.

 Naive as I was, I knew better than to mention my pipe dream to anyone.
 Especially another cop.
 After two months on the Job I recalculated my personal Police Chief calendar.
 Moved the marker from x number of years to Never.
 After three years, I closed the establishment calendar once and for all.

-Now, after five years in the private sector, reasonably satisfied clients sometime spread the word about me.
-So I enjoy some civilian referrals as well.
+Now, after five years in the private sector, reasonably satisfied clients sometimes spread the word about me.
+So I enjoy civilian referrals as well.

 My office in the stockyards isn’t very grand, only around 600 square feet.
 There’s a small reception area off the hallway should I ever feel the need for a bored receptionist.
 Not many people visit me.
 I do like the floor plan though.
 Should an unfriendly seek me out, he’d have to go through the outer hallway door and then the second door into my actual office.

 I read an article on home offices and figured it could apply to my space as well.
 Thus, various accoutrements -- printer, fax, landline, file cabinets, espresso machine, etc. -- are located on side tables so I have to stand and walk a few feet throughout my day.